valerio/ts-loader-leak/README.md

 Memory usage should go up but eventually cleared, for example:
 ```
 ➜  ts-loader-leak git:(main) ✗ node index.js
-webpack will not run, process should *not* run
+webpack will not run, process should *not* run out of memory
 current heap usage { heapMBs: 13 }
 current heap usage { heapMBs: 15 }
 current heap usage { heapMBs: 16 }